mattermost/docs/source/configure/configuration-in-your-database.rst

 .. important::

-   If you're running Mattermost in a High Availability cluster, this step must be done on all servers in the cluster.
+   If you're running Mattermost in a High Availability cluster-based deployment, this step must be done on all servers in the cluster.

 Create the file ``/opt/mattermost/config/mattermost.environment`` to set the ``MM_CONFIG`` environment variable to the database connection string.
 For example: